binarynonsense/comic-book-tools/README.md

 ## Known Issues:

-On Windows, conversion from pdf to any other format fails with an error due to a conflict between two of the libraries I use (node-canvas and sharp) that I haven't been able to fix so far.
+On Windows, extractinf a pdf or converting a pdf to any other format fails with an error due to a conflict between two of the libraries I use (node-canvas and sharp) that I haven't been able to fix so far.

 ## Downloads: